lnbits/hardware-wallet/installer/README.md

-The installer loads the unmodified [`esp-web-tools@10.4.0`](https://www.npmjs.com/package/esp-web-tools/v/10.4.0) release from unpkg for every supported board.
+The installer loads the unmodified [`esp-web-tools@10.4.0`](https://www.npmjs.com/package/esp-web-tools/v/10.4.0) release from unpkg for every available board.

-Before changing this pin, physically verify automatic connection and flashing without using the BOOT button on the T-Display, ESP32-2432S028R, ESP32-3248S035R, ESP32-3248S035C, and Waveshare ESP32-C6-LCD-1.3.
+Before changing this pin, verify automatic connection and flashing without using the BOOT button on the T-Display and ESP32-3248S035C.
+The other profiles are coming soon.

 ## Build and package local firmware